vethman/Playwright.Vethman/README.md

 When I run a test that fails in headed mode (Headless = false), then the completion of a testrun takes 30 seconds.
 WaitForCompletion(int timeout) has a timeout value of -1.
 Why?
 If I run the same test headless, then there is no wait.

+Seems like it has to do something with the channel=msedge I am using.
+When I remove that and use chrome, headed works fine too.

 # Here is the stacktrace:

 System.Private.CoreLib.dll!System.Threading.ManualResetEventSlim.Wait(int millisecondsTimeout, System.Threading.CancellationToken cancellationToken)	Unknown